prime31/Nez/Documentation/Tutorials/ControllingRendering.md

 Controlling Rendering
 ==========

+First and foremost with regard to rendering is the type of filtering used for your textures.
+Nez has several subsystems (such as Renderers, Scenes and PostProcessors) that all need to know how your want your textures to look.
+Everything is configurable on a per object basis but you will want to set a default as well so you don't have to bother changing the SamplerState all over the place. `Core.defaultSamplerState` should be set before you create your first Scene.
+It defaults to SamplerState.PointClamp which is good for pixel art.
+If you are using high-def art then make sure you set it to SamplerState.LinearClamp so you don't get ugly results.

 `RenderableComponent` subclasses are responsible for all objects that are rendered on screen.
 As we have already seen in the previous example, the `Sprite` class is one of these.
 It renders a Texture2D for you.
 There are other `RenderableComponent` subclasses included with Nez that you may wish to explore including `ScrollingSprite`, `TiledSprite`, `SpriteTrail` and `TrailRibbon`.
 There are some common properties on the `RenderableComponent` class that all of these contain that control how things are rendered.

 In a 2D game one of the first things that comes up often is the order of rendering.
 We want some sprites to be rendered in front of others.
 Nez provides 2 different methods of sorting the render order of your sprites.
 The first is the `renderLayer` property.
 Lower render layers are in front and higher in the back.
 Renderables of the same `renderLayer` are then sorted by their `layerDepth`.